-26% for three and four OCS prescriptions, respectively.
-However, the frequency of incident specialist contacts within 1 year of follow-up decreased slightly from 11% (two OCS prescriptions) to 9.9% (three OCS prescriptions) and 8.8% (four prescriptions).
+In the sensitivity analyses of patients with three and four annual OCS prescriptions, we found a slight increase in the proportion of previous specialist contacts from 22% (two OCS prescriptions) to 25% and 26% for three and four OCS prescriptions, respectively.
+However, the frequency of incident specialist contacts within one year of follow-up decreased slightly from 11% (two OCS prescriptions) to 9.9% (three OCS prescriptions) and 8.8% (four prescriptions).

-The post hoc analysis restricted to patients with possible severe asthma showed similar trends of increasing referral for specialist assessment, but with larger fluctuations, which was probably due to the lower population number (supplementary figure S2).
+The post hoc analysis restricted to patients with possible severe asthma showed similar trends of increasing referral for specialist assessment, however with larger fluctuations, which was probably due to the lower population number (Figure S2).